kiranbakale/AMI-Readme/docs/building_geo_environments.md

 - Both environments should share the same admin credentials.
 For example in the case of GCP the same Service Account.
 - The GitLab license is shared between the 2 sites.
 This means the license only needs to be applied to the primary site.

-As shown above, for the most part, the process is mostly the same as when creating a single environment and as such the [GitLab Environment Toolkit - Preparing the toolkit](prep_toolkit.md) steps will need to be followed before creating a Geo deployment.
+As shown above, for the most part, the process is the same as when creating a single environment and as such the [GitLab Environment Toolkit - Preparing the toolkit](prep_toolkit.md) steps will need to be followed before creating a Geo deployment.

 The process used to build the environments follows the documentation for [Geo for multiple nodes](https://docs.gitlab.com/ee/administration/geo/replication/multiple_servers.html).
 The high level steps that will be followed are: